About

 A chartered architect since 1987, Mary practiced architecture across Ireland for 20 years - including co-founding and leading her own partnership for 10 years.

-She is the first Education Officer appointed to a Townscape Heritage Initiative in N.I.
+She is the first Education Officer appointed to a Townscape Heritage Initiative in Northern Ireland.

-A graduate of Mastery Foundation School for Leadership, and a certified coach in transformational leadership, Mary holds a 1st class Honours B.Arch; and B.A.
+A Mastery Foundation School for Leadership graduate, and a certified coach in transformational leadership, Mary holds a 1st class Honours B.Arch; and B.A.
 (Architectural Studies) Honours degree (both from Liverpool University).
 The former includes a one year exchange programme to the University of Oregon, School of Architecture and Allied Arts, USA.

 * The Derry Peace Bridge was designed by